Elie Salem: Personal life

 Salem met Phyllis Sell in the US during his studies there, and they married in 1954.
 They have four children: Elise (Lisa), Nina, Adib, and Paul.
-Elise is currently a Vice President at the Lebanese American University (LAU); Nina is a professor of pathology and director of cytology at the American University of Beirut (AUB) Medical Center; Adib is an economist and financial consultant; and Paul is a Vice-president of the Middle East Institute.
+Elise is currently a vice president at the Lebanese American University (LAU); Nina is a professor of pathology and director of cytology at the American University of Beirut (AUB) Medical Center; Adib is an economist and financial consultant; and Paul is a vice-president of the Middle East Institute.

-Salem has eleven grandchildren in Lebanon and the USA.
+Salem has eleven grandchildren in Lebanon and the US.
 He currently resides in Btourram, El Koura, where he is translating into Arabic his latest book on his vision for Lebanon.

 Works

 Salem has published over ten books in English and Arabic related to the University of Balamand, including AXIOS: The Rise of a University, From Vision to Action (UOB Press, 2018).
 His scholarly books include, Violence and Diplomacy in Lebanon', 1982-1988.
 Translated into Arabic as al-Khayarat al-Saabah.
 This is a detailed and critical interpretation of Lebanon’s efforts to regain its independence and sovereignty (I.B.
 Tauris Press, London, 1995); and Modernization Without Revolution on Lebanon’s experience as a state between 1943 and 1970, prior to its internal war of 1975-1990 (Indiana University Press, Bloomington and London, 1972).
 He also translated and authored the introduction of Rusūm dār al-khilāfah (The rules and regulations of the ‘Abbāsid court).
 Amongst his personal books is My American Bride about his life and marriage and the often humorous clashes between his Lebanese background and 20th century American culture (Quartet Books, London, 2008).
 He recently published In Dialogue with Lebanon: A Personal-Political Narrative (Saer Al Mashrek, Beirut, 2023).